 The lounge at the airport where you needed to wait an hour or two for our seaplane is a typical airport lounge, nothing fancy but adequate for a short stopover with access to wifi, snack food, and beverages.
 Good news: The resort are building a more luxurious purpose built lounge at the dock area so this step will hopefully be improved in the coming months.

+You can walk round the whole island along the beach in 30 minutes.
+There are cycles for each villa if you don’t fancy walking.
 The island with its beautiful white beaches and delightful huts over the clear turquoise colored water really is picture postcard perfect.
 Unsurprisingly idyllic, the island features the obligatory soft white sands, house reef, over-water villas and beach bungalows (“sunrise” or “sunset”), with a verdant interior that’s home to squawking crows and "flying fox" bats.
 A series of paths wend their way through it, linking rooms with restaurants - there’s even a fleet of golf buggies on hand to ferry guests around.
-Sitting on the back as they whizz through the dense vegetation is reminiscent of that jeep chase scene from Jurassic Park (minus the rampaging T-Rex).
+Sitting on the back as they whizz through the dense vegetation is reminiscent of that jeep chase scene from Jurassic Park.
 It’s all beautifully kempt, not least at the vast, dreamy spa, guarded by an enormous Oriental-style gate and navigated using meandering stone footpaths framed by artificial streams.
 There are other nice touches - notices teach you about the local flora and fauna, while replicas of traditional wooden homes show how Maldivians lived before the arrival of the tourist dollar.
 After deplanding onto the dock you will be welcomed by personal concierge who would be looking after you for the duration of your stay.
 DOWNLOAD RESORT MAP

-On the island: 3 pools, including children's pool, wine cellar*, spa*, overwater fitness centre, villa bicycles, tennis court, library, kids' club and playground, PADI dive centre*, watersports*, Wi-Fi
+On the island: 3 pools, including children's pool, wine cellar*, spa*, overwater fitness centre, tennis court, library, kids' club and playground, PADI dive centre*, watersports*, Wi-Fi

 Haa Alifu Atoll also known as Thiladhunmathi atoll is the northernmost group of islands in the Maldives.
 While other Maldivian regions over the past two decades have overgrown with resorts, Haa Alif has been opened to foreign tourism only in 2005.
 As a result, the atoll is home to a some private resorts, modern and especially luxurious, even according to common Maldives' hotel standards.
 Read More...